Cash App Scams: Top Scams and How To Avoid Them

 Cash App has grown in popularity — and so have Cash App scams.
 The peer-to-peer mobile payment service lets users transfer money to one another using a mobile phone app.
 But the app’s soaring popularity comes from weekly cash giveaway campaigns like #CashAppFriday.
 Users become eligible for cash giveaways if they engage with the app on social media platforms by retweeting or replying to posts with their $cashtag — the user’s unique ID for sending and receiving money.

-Cash App is a great money transfer tool but comes with dangers users should watch out for.
+Cash App is a great money transfer platform, but it comes with dangers users should watch out for.
 The first step to protecting yourself and your money is knowing the most common schemes fraudsters use to rip you off.
 Here are the top Cash App scams:

 Clever fraudsters use comments on legitimate giveaways to post fraudulent giveaways with similar themes.
 By creating a similar giveaway campaign and asking Cash App users to retweet it, the fake campaign gets shared with others.
 Scammers also ask users to reply with and/or send them a direct message with their $cashtags to “award” them.

-Scammers promise a small referral payment in exchange for a user signing up for services from companies such as Dosh Cash and Waldo.
-The tricksters earn the company’s $5 per-person incentive but don’t pay the referral bonus they promised after the user signs up.
+Scammers promise a small referral payment in exchange for a user signing up for services from companies such as Dosh.
+The tricksters earn the company’s $10 per-person incentive but don’t pay the referral bonus they promised after the user signs up.

 Cash App warns about impersonators conducting phishing scams.
-Pretending to be a Cash App representative, the fraudster reaches out to a user by email, social media, phone or text to collect personal or financial information.
-Some fraudsters even direct victims to fake websites the fraudsters have created as part of their phishing scams.
+Pretending to be a Cash App service representative, the fraudster reaches out to a user by email, social media, phone or text to collect personal or financial information.
+Some fraudsters even direct victims to fake websites the fraudsters have created as part of their phishing scams, or they con the user into giving them access to their phone.
 Once there, any information the victim enters is illegally captured by the impersonator.

 To avoid falling for transfer app fraud and other types of online money-transfer scams, there are certain things to remember: